arandomboiisme.github.io

 The idea was to use FFmpeg to split up a video into a bunch of image frames, which I could then parse by hand.
 I managed to string two commands together to achieve this.

-The first command takes a video and splits it up into image data and sends the data out as an output stream:
+The first command takes a video, splits it up into image data and sends the data out as an output stream:

 ffmpeg -i <video_file_path> -f image2pipe -vcodec bmp -

-The second command takes in a stream of image data and saves them to an image file that's been scaled to certain dimensions:
+The second command takes in a stream of image data and saves it to an image file that's been scaled to certain dimensions:

 ffmpeg -y -f image2pipe -vcodec bmp -i - -vf "scale=<width>:<height>" frame%04d.bmp